CardinalKit/cardinalkit-docs/src/2-web-dashboard/1-deploy.md

 # Setting Up the Web Dashboard

-CardinalKit offers a web dashboard that can be used to visualize mobile health data and survey responses, as well as create and update surveys.
+CardinalKit offers a web dashboard that can be used to visualize mobile health data and survey responses, as well as create and schedule surveys.

-*Requirements:* [Node.js](https://nodejs.org/en/) must be installed on your system.
+### Requirements

+Before getting started, you will need to have configured a Firebase project and connected your CardinalKit iOS or Android app to it.
+Please refer to the *Set up Application Infrastructure* section in either the iOS or Android section of this guide if you haven't done this yet, then return to this section to continue setting up the dashboard.

+You will need to have Node.js installed on your system.
+To check if Node.js is installed, open a terminal window and type 'node -v'.
+If it is installed, the version will be displayed.
+If not, please visit [nodejs.org](https://nodejs.org) to download and install it.

+You will also need to have the Firebase Command Line Interface (CLI) installed on your system.
+Installation instructions can be found at [firebase.google.com/docs/cli](https://firebase.google.com/docs/cli).

+Once you have both of these tools installed, you can proceed to the first step below.

 ## 1. Configure Your Firebase Project

-Before starting this section, you need to have configured a Firebase project and connected your CardinalKit iOS app to it.
-Please refer to 'Set up Application Infrastructure' if you haven't done this yet, then return to this section.
-If you have, then proceed to the next step:
+Before starting this section,

  Go to [firebase.google.com](https://firebase.google.com) and sign in with the same account that you set up for the mobile app.